LOLITA ANALYSIS - PART ONE

 In The Shining, the big reveal is Jack, or his doppelgänger, in the photo of a party dated July 4th, 1921.
 What is occurring in Lolita at Quilty's mansion isn't on July 4th, but Lolita's escape from Humbert at the hospital, when she fled with Quilty, had occurred on July 4th.
 In the book, Humbert made a scene at the hospital, finding her having been checked out by "Uncle Gustave", but then realized police presence and reined it in.
 He signed a "symbolic" receipt, and left rather than making a false move that would end in his imprisonment.
 Thus, he was still a free man, "free to trace the fugitive, free to destroy my brother".
 Not only was Lolita freed from Humbert (an Independence Day of sorts), but Humbert, too, was free.
 For the time being.

-Again, independence is brought up in the film with Quilty immediately asking Humbert if he is there to free the slaves, though he has identified himself as Spartacus.
+Again, independence is brought up in the film with Quilty immediately asking Humbert if he is there to free the slaves, Quilty having identified himself as Spartacus.
 In the book, Lolita states Quilty's friends are his slaves.
 Humbert, after killing Quilty, goes downstairs and tells the friends collecting there that he has killed Quilty, and the response is not only that somebody ought to have done it long before, but that perhaps they each should do so one day.

-Kubrick has slaves only mentioned once in the film, in this section, as Quilty separates himself from the chair, arranging the drape as part of his clothing, but I think there's little doubt that the end scene of The Shining refers back to this scene with its drapery and the date of July 4th.
+Kubrick has slaves only mentioned once in the film, in this section, as Quilty separates himself from the chair, arranging the drape to be as a toga, but I think there's little doubt that the end scene of The Shining refers back to this scene with its drapery and the idea of independence, freeing the slaves, July 4th.

 The statue with the shoe on its head stands within the maze of the Greek Key design, and is knocked over by Quilty as he attempts to make his escape from Humbert.
-If we reflect on the significance of the minotaur and its maze, and its presence in Kubrick's films from Killer's Kiss on (a "Minotaur" production), there's added an important layer to our comprehending Quilty's transformations, different aspects yet all the same person.
-Again, we have the maze which makes a regular appearance in Kubrick's films (the Troy maze, I believe, is referred to in Eyes Wide Shut, and then, of course there is the famous maze in The Shining) in which a thing is repeated many times but with variations.
+Outside this arena, the bust of Ariadne looks on.
+If we reflect on the significance of the Minotaur and its maze, and its presence in Kubrick's films from Killer's Kiss on (a Minotaur production), there's added an important layer to our comprehending Quilty's transformations, different aspects yet all the same person.
+Again, we have the maze that makes a regular appearance in Kubrick's films (the Troy maze, I believe, is referred to in Eyes Wide Shut, and then, of course there is the famous maze in The Shining) in which a thing is repeated many times but with variations.
 The matter of a perceived pattern through which one attempts to divine message and meaning is one way of looking at it.